abertnamanya/omop-etl-deep-dive/README.md

 - Then from the left sidebar, click on servers > OMOP Postgres to connect to the OMOP database.

-# Create a PostgreSQL Connection in CloudBeaver
+# Create DB Connections in CloudBeaver

+Make sure you run: `docker compose up`.

 ## 1. Create an Admin Account

 1. Open CloudBeaver in your browser:
    [http://localhost:8978](http://localhost:8978)

 2. The **Setup Wizard** will appear the first time you run CloudBeaver.